kubeshop/testkube/docs/docs/articles/install/advanced-install.md

                 - name: production_2
 ```

 Note: The default organization and environment mapping only apply on first sign in.
-After, you can remove users from environments or change roles thru Testkube UI.
+After, you can remove users from environments or change roles through the Testkube UI.

 Additionally, by default, Testkube Pro creates a personal organization for every new user.
-When using default organization and environment configuration, you can turn off personal organizations using the following config:
+When using the default organization and environment configuration, you can turn off personal organizations using the following config:

 ```helm
 testkube-cloud-api: